 Established on January 30, 1913 with its county seat at American Falls.
 Named for the American Falls Power Plant.
 American Falls was the first settlement in the county and was a frequent camping place on the Oregon Trail.
 It became a railroad station when the Oregon Short Line was built across southern Idaho.

-County Seat: American Falls Address: 543 Bannock Ave.
-Business Hours: 9:00 am to 5:00 pm
+County Seat: American Falls Population: 7,878 Address: 543 Bannock Ave.
+Area: 1,442 square miles Business Hours: 9:00 am to 5:00 pm